Skip to content

 How to prevent hair loss in your 20s

 If you are younger than 30 years old, you should explore non-surgical hair loss treatment options such as Minoxidil and Finasteride.
-If you aged in your 20s, these might be advised by your hair transplant specialist to help slow down the rate of hair loss until such time that you are ready to have hair transplant surgery.
+These medications might be advised by your hair transplant specialist to help slow down the rate of hair loss until such time that you are ready to have hair transplant surgery.

 If non-surgical treatments don’t work, then you may be able to explore the option of a surgical procedure.
 Hair transplants may sound quite daunting, but you will find our Surgeons will help guide you through the process so you make the right decision.
 The recovery time is usually a matter of 1-2 weeks, and at The Treatment Rooms London we aim to hold your hand every step of the way, ensuring a speedy hair transplant aftercare process.